Things to check before buying foreign stocks directly

 Things to check before buying foreign stocks directly5 min read .
-Updated: 08 Feb 2022, 11:50 PM IST
+08 Feb 2022

 A few platforms/brokerages provide ready-made portfolios of foreign stocks developed by investment advisors